 The reason that an acidic body is so harmful is that every cell of the body is designed to function best within a specific pH.
-The body must operate at a stable pH no matter what, so the dietary acid load that most people have has to be neutralized by a homeostatic base-producing mechanism.
-This will keep your pH in the correct balance, but at a price.
+The body must operate at a stable pH no matter what, so the dietary acid load that most people carry from their diet has to be neutralized by a homeostatic base-producing mechanism.
+This will succeed in keeping your pH in the correct balance - but at a price.

 Here are three of the many potential consequences of your body's attempt to maintain a constant pH in spite of an acidic environment:

-3. Increased blood cortisol levels.
-This leads to an increase in abdominal fat and is correlated with heart disease.
+- Increased blood cortisol levels.
+This leads to an increase in abdominal fat storage and is correlated with heart disease.
 It is also correlated with an increase in appetite, in particular cravings for simple sugars.

 Our ancestors evolved eating a diet that was very basic.
-However, modern people are eating a diet that is high in acid, which is very different from what we evolved to eat.
+However, in modern time people are tending to consume a more processed, refined diet that is high in acid, which is very different from what we evolved to eat!
 The shift from net base producing foods to net acid producing foods comes mostly as a result of replacing a diet that used to be almost all plant-based with the occasional meats, to a diet that is much higher proportionally in grains and processed foods.
 Furthermore, the produce we do eat is less rich in nutrients, mainly due to the overuse of the soil which becomes depleted of nutrients over time.
 Also, the animal protein we consume typically is not free-range, meaning the animals are not eating a nutrient-dense diet as nature intended.
 They are instead raised to fatten up quickly eating a diet that is largely grain-based.

 To improve your acid-base balance, be sure to consume at least nine servings of fruits and vegetables per day.
-Click here for a list of acidic and alkalizing foods so that you can balance your body's pH for better health.
+Organic and/or local produce is best.

 Dairy products and eggs are basic, and animal protein, although acidic, is less acidic than grains, which are the worst offenders.
 Beans are preferable to grains for carbohydrate sources.
 Fats are basic, and water, natural fruit and vegetable juices, and teas are basic (whereas coffee and soda are acidic).
 Drinking plenty of water is also helpful to reduce net acid balance--in particular, bottled mineral water, or spring water with lemon.